 The School maintains a \$150,000 line of credit agreement (line) with Meridian Bank payable on demand which accrues interest at 5%.
 The line is for working capital purposes and is collateralized by School assets.
-As of June 30, 2015, \$150,000 was available to be drawn upon.

-Line of credit activity for the year ended June 30, 2015 was as follows:
+As of June 30, 2016, \$150,000 was available to be drawn upon.
+There was no activity on the line during the year ended June 30, 2016.
+See Note 13 for financing arrangements entered into subsequent to year-end.